A recent discovery of a new broadside ballad fragment

 The bird being the presumed progenitor of the froth led to the latter being called 'Cuckoo Spit', an appellation it retains to this day in rural areas of England.
 To this one supposed fact the overactive and underemployed mind of the rustic must surely be expected to have added the supposition that the cuckoo would not necessarily constrain its expectorant habits to mere foliage, with the tragic and messy results here recorded.

 The dating of this piece is problematical.
-Analysis of the paper suggests a date of 1659 (and we put that forward as a terminus ad quem) and would additionally give it an origin in the south of England; however the text is set in a face that most closely resembles French exemplar of the late eighteenth century and the notation to much later printed materials.
+Analysis of the (and we put that forward as a terminus ad quem) and would additionally give it an origin in the south of England; however the text is set in a face that most closely resembles French exemplar of the late eighteenth century and the notation to much later printed materials.
 The only conclusion that we can draw is that the whole thing is a joke perpetrated (as is obvious from the apparent modus operandi) by the notorious Piltdown forger.